ariel17/ariel17.github.io/_drafts/lessons-learned-iv.md

 * **Be wise about choosing wich technical debt I will create:** It can come back in the night to hunt me.

+* **I forget everything when multitasking:** I must keep a journal/diary/ticket system to collect any progress on multiple battle fronts.

+* **Leaders must be predecibles:** My schedule should be planner to suffer the less on unexpected events.